banana-hammers/origins/docs/SidePanelChat.md

 1. Create a new `ChatPanel` component for the side panel
 2. Create a `ChatMessage` component to render individual messages
 3. Create a `ChatInput` component for user input
-4. Update the lore page to use these components
+4. Update the planner page to use these components

 ## Detailed Specifications